 Our international partners provide that opportunity to give wisely of your financial capital, and you can even see firsthand how your funds help by joining one of our Global Builders volunteer teams.
 Global Builders teams lend their hands in the construction of homes as they immerse themselves in the culture for 1-3 weeks.

 Our work is fully reliant upon contributions from individuals and churches.
-Together, we have completed over a thousand homes outside of the U.S. as of June 2015.
-Please join us as giving partners or Global Builders, or learn more at the country links below.
+Together, we have completed over 2,500 homes outside of the U.S. Please join us as giving partners or Global Builders, or learn more at the country links below.